The prices indicated are inclusive of tax and carriage paid (mainland France) from 48 bottles.

 Top-of-the-range Côtes de Bourg, selected (when the vintage lends itself) from the best parcels of Château Laroche-Joubert.
 With 80% Merlot and 20% Cabernet Franc and Sauvignon, aged for a year in barrels, Labadie offers the best of the Côtes wines: rich flesh and delicate tannins.
 Well done!

 Mrs Papon-Nouvel is known for her 2 wonderful Saint-Émilion wines: Clos Saint-Julien and Petit-Gravet Aîné.
-But it also owns Peyrou, a small vineyard (10 ha) of the Côtes de Castillon in organic farming.
-Excellent and highly recommended.
+But it also owns Peyrou, a small vineyard (10 hectares) in the Côtes de Castillon region, which is organically farmed and produces a sapid, juicy wine with an obvious and exciting fruitiness (90% Merlot).

 Mrs Papon-Nouvel is known for her 2 wonderful Saint-Émilion wines: Clos Saint-Julien and Petit-Gravet Aîné.
-But it also owns Peyrou, a small vineyard (10 ha) of the Côtes de Castillon in organic farming.
-Excellent and highly recommended.
+But it also owns Peyrou, a small vineyard (10 hectares) in the Côtes de Castillon region, which is organically farmed and produces a sapid, juicy wine with an obvious and exciting fruitiness (90% Merlot).

 This is further confirmation of the high quality of the clay-limestone terroirs of the Entre-deux-Mers for those who know how to exploit them and are ready to put the means to do so.
 Lovingly cared for with the help of Mr Derenoncourt, the 5.8 hectares of Le Pin Beausoleil have been producing top-of-the-range Bordeaux wines for 15 years.